 Imagine you click “buy” on EUR/USD at 1.0850, but by the time the trade executes, some minutes later, you’re filled at 1.0853.
 That’s a three-pip gap, which is known as slippage.
 On a standard lot, it costs you $30 instantly.
 It happens because markets don’t stand still.
 Liquidity, volatility, and your broker’s execution speed all play a role.

-When we talk about liquidity, it’s a scenario in which there aren’t enough buyers or sellers at your chosen price, or when the market is moving too fast for your broker’s systems to keep up.
+Liquidity problems happen when there aren’t enough buyers or sellers at your chosen price, or when the market moves too fast for your broker’s systems to keep up.
 This is when we see that your order slips to the next available level.

 The diagram below illustrates the sequence of processes required for an order to be finalized.
 This demonstrates why it is no surprise that slippage can occur: